The College of Law offers and supports various ways for students to engage with each other, faculty, and the community.

 Classes meet in the mornings, which leaves the afternoons and weekends free for study or exploring the city.
 In addition to classroom instruction, students will visit several government offices and agencies, such as the Supreme People’s Court or the Supreme People’s Procuratorate, a Basic People’s Court, an international arbitration agency, and a major Chinese law firm.
 The program also includes trips to major cultural attractions in and around Beijing, such as the Forbidden City, Tiananmen Square, Summer Palace, and the Great Wall.
 Transportation to field trip sites and cost of admission are included in the program fee.

-- Summer students come from all over the United States and from other nations
+- Meeting students from all over the United States and other nations

-- Opportunities for internships at Chinese law firms at the end of the program
+- Developing relationships with Chinese law firms that may lead to internships at the end of the program